Popmotion/popmotion/docs/api/reactions/value.md

 ---
-title: Value Reaction
+title: Value
 description: Track value state and query velocity
 category: reactions
 ---

-# Value Reaction
+# Value

-Tracks the state of a number and allows .
+Tracks the state of a number and allows velocity queries.

 ## Import